-- The “Do not include sums of zero” option on the requirement, test case, issue and project grouping reports now filter out sums of zeroes from both axes (“Field to report” and “Group by”).
-Previously, the option filtered out sums of zeroes only from “Field to report” axis.
+- The “Do not include sums of zero” option on the requirement, test case, issue, and project grouping reports now filter out sums of zeroes from both axes (“Field to report” and “Group by”).
+Previously, the option filtered out sums of zeroes only from the “Field to report” axis.

 - When old revisions (or otherwise deprecated assets) are included in reports, the assets are now highlighted with a gray color and also, the date when the asset was revised/deprecated is shown.